Backchannel (linguistics): Definition and use

 The term was coined by Victor Yngve in 1970, in the following passage: "In fact, both the person who has the turn and his partner are simultaneously engaged in both speaking and listening.
 This is because of the existence of what I call the back channel, over which the person who has the turn receives short messages such as 'yes' and 'uh-huh' without relinquishing the turn."
 Backchannel responses are a part of basic human interaction because to have a productive or meaningful person-person interaction humans must cooperate with one another when participating in a conversation.
 Meaning, when two people are involved in a conversation, at any given moment only one person is primarily speaking and the other is primarily listening, yet the listener is often giving minor messages through backchannel responses.

-The term "backchannel" was designed to imply that there are two channels of communication operating simultaneously during a conversation.
-The predominant channel is that of the speaker who directs primary speech flow.
-The secondary channel of communication (or backchannel) is that of the listener which functions to provide continuers or assessments, defining a listener's comprehension and/or interest.
-In other words the term "backchannel" is used to differentiate between the roles of the people involved in a conversation.
-The person doing the speaking is thought to be communicating through the "front channel" while the person doing the listening is thought to be communicating through the "backchannel".
-The term "backchannel" does not necessarily define the listener's role in the conversation but helps us to understand how the person that is taking on the role of the listener responds to the person taking on the role of the speaker.
+The term backchannel was designed to imply that there are two channels of communication operating simultaneously during a conversation.
+The predominant channel is the speaker who directs primary speech flow.
+The secondary channel of communication—or backchannel—is the listener providing continuers or assessments, defining the listener's comprehension and/or interest.
 Recent research, which can be seen below, has also suggested new terms for these two functions.
 They have proposed the term generic in place of continuers and specific in place of assessments.

 Usually, the way backchannel is used would be a person telling a story or explaining something to one or more individuals, involved in a conversation, who would respond to them with short verbal messages or non-verbal body language.
 In order to indicate that they are listening and paying attention to the speaker, they might produce sounds as "right", "yeah", etc. or give a nod.
 Such acknowledgments or small gestures help the speaker understand that the listeners are interested and that they should go on with their story.

-In recent years, scholars have challenged the mainstream definition by adding the "optionality" in the definition of "backchannel".
+In recent years, scholars have challenged the mainstream definition by adding "optionality" in the definition of backchannel.
 The use of backchannel is never necessary and is always a supplement to a pre-existing conversation.